-Staff members or graduate assistants wishing to work in laboratories or classrooms after 6 p.m. must secure building permits.
-These permits may be requested for the hour beginning at 6 p.m. and continuing not later than

-12 midnight, Monday through Friday, and to 6 p.m. on Saturday and Sunday.
-In special laboratory experiments which require continuous attention, permits will be granted to fit the need.
+- a) To be in buildings are necessary if faculty or staff need to work beyond 10 p.m. - b) To be in laboratories or classrooms after 7 p.m. are necessary for staff or graduate assistants.
+The permits may be requested for the hour beginning at 7 p.m. and continuing not later than 12 midnight, Monday through Friday, and to 6 p.m. on Saturday and Sunday.
+In special laboratory experiments requiring continuous attention, permits will be granted to fit the need.

-Building permits are secured by applying through the head of the department and the Dean of the College to the Secretary's office.
+c) Are secured by applying through the head of the department and the Dean of the college to the Secretary's office.
 The Buildings and Utilities and Police departments will be notified of the list of persons granted permits.